Blowups for a class of second order nonlinear hyperbolic equations: A reduced model of nonlinear Jeans instability: Introduction

-In \S\ref{s:fuchian}, we start to analyze the main equation \eqref{e:maineq0} or, equivalently, the nonlinear perturbation equations (subtracting \eqref{e:feq0} from \eqref{e:maineq0}) to prove Theorem \ref{t:mainthm1}.
-We proceed by seven steps.
-As we mentioned above, the fundamental idea is to use the approach of the Cauchy problem for Fuchsian system given in Appendix \ref{s:fuc}.
-Hence, the first difficulty is to rewrite this perturbation equation to a Fuchsian formulation (see Step $1$--Step $3$ in \S\ref{s:fuchian}).
-As we remarked in our previous works \cite{Liu2018b,Liu2018,Liu2022a,Liu2018a,Liu2022}, one \textit{key and most difficult} step to achieve this rewriting is to introduce suitable new variables (i.e., \textit{suitable Fuchsian fields}) and \textit{proper time compactifications}.
-In this article, it turns out if we take\footnote{This $\tau=-g(t)$ is the most key and difficult construction. }
+In \S\ref{s:fuchian}, we begin analyzing the main equation \eqref{e:maineq0}, or equivalently, the nonlinear perturbation equation obtained by subtracting \eqref{e:feq0} from \eqref{e:maineq0}, to prove Theorem \ref{t:mainthm1}.
+Our approach consists of seven steps.
+As mentioned earlier, the fundamental idea is to apply the Cauchy problem method for Fuchsian systems, as outlined in Appendix \ref{s:fuc}.
+The first challenge is to rewrite this perturbation equation into a Fuchsian formulation (see Steps $1$–$3$ in \S\ref{s:fuchian}).
+As noted in our previous works \cite{Liu2018b,Liu2018,Liu2022a,Liu2018a,Liu2022}, one of the key and most difficult steps in this process is introducing appropriate new variables (i.e., \textit{suitable Fuchsian fields}) and \textit{suitable time compactifications}.
+In this article, we find that the most crucial and challenging construction is to define the compactified time as follows: as given in \eqref{e:ttf}, where $A\in(0,2\cb/(3-2\cc))$ and $B:= (1+\mf)^\cc/( t_0^{ \ca} \mf_0)$.
+Additionally, we introduce the Fuchsian fields by weighting the perturbation variables with appropriate increasing functions (see \eqref{e:u}–\eqref{e:ui}).
+With this setup, the main equation \eqref{e:maineq0} eventually transforms into a Fuchsian system, which is verified in Step $4$.
+In Steps $5$ and $6$, by choosing the initial data at $\tau = -1$ to be sufficiently small, standard energy estimates ensure that the local solution can be extended for a certain time.
+We then apply the global existence theorem for Fuchsian systems (Theorem \ref{t:fuc}) and obtain a global solution for $\tau \in [-1, 0)$, which corresponds to $t \in [t_0, t_m)$.
+Finally, by transforming the Fuchsian fields back to the original variables $(\varrho, \del{t} \varrho, \del{i} \varrho)$, we establish the self-increasing blowup behavior of $\varrho$ and $\del{t} \varrho$, thereby completing the proof.